 aie: Kindness, probably.

-Mako: Yes, kindness.
+Maco: Yes, kindness.

 aie: There are some truths that we should remain untold.

-—— Forgiveness vs. Revenge: Would you rather always forgive those who wrong you, even if it’s difficult, or always seek revenge for any wrongdoing, even if it perpetuates a cycle of conflict?
+——Forgiveness vs. Revenge: Would you rather always forgive those who wrong you, even if it’s difficult, or always seek revenge for any wrongdoing, even if it perpetuates a cycle of conflict?

 aie: Even if I can’t picture someone causing me such harm, forgiving them might bring me peace of mind emotionally.
 But if I were ever in a situation where seeking revenge felt unavoidable, I might just go for it.
 Guess I won’t know until it happens.

-Mako: Is it just a A or B question?
+Maco: Is it just a A or B question?
 Uh, for me, I wouldn’t forgive.
 But I also don’t think I’d seek revenge.

-—— Would you let Karma do the job?
+——Would you let karma do the job?

 aie: For example, if someone stole my dog, I’d definitely go after the dog.
 I wouldn’t care about the thief.
 As long as the dog comes back.

-Mako: What if the dog is already dead?
+Maco: What if the dog is already dead?

 aie: Oh, well (laughs).
 It’s like that scene in the movie Seven.
 What would you do if you were in Brad Pitt’s shoes at the end.
 The very last scene of Seven.

-Mako: I’d do it.
+Maco: I’d do it.

-—— That’s probably what everybody wanted him to do.
+——That’s probably what everybody wanted him to do.

 aie: Yeah, right?
 Well, it’s complicated.
 You wouldn’t understand until you’re in that situation.